Kyle N. Campbell, PharmD, MS

 Director, Clinical Quality Measures

-Dr. Peel brings 15 years of clinical, measure development, and measure maintenance experience to her role at HSAG.
-She served as the primary point of contact on the MACRA Cooperative Agreement Technical Assistance (CATA) task order, successfully launching CMS’s initial support project for recipient measure developers.
+Dr. Peel brings 20 years of measure development and measure maintenance experience to her role at HSAG.
+She currently serves as the project lead for the SUPPORT Act Section 2003 Planning and Implementation work added under the Impact Assessment Task Order.
+This involves performance of an environmental scan and development of a Strategic Plan to support implementation of a new CMS electronic prescribing of controlled substances (EPCS) program.
+HSAG also will develop and execute a comprehensive Education and Outreach Plan to increase awareness of the new program rules among prescribers of controlled substances.
+Dr, Peel previously served as the primary point of contact on the MACRA Cooperative Agreement Technical Assistance (CATA) task order, successfully launching CMS’s initial support project for recipient measure developers.
 In this role, she directed a team of measure experts who identified and tailored support for recipients as they developed a variety of measures, including patient-reported outcome performance measures and electronic clinical quality measures.
-Previously Dr. Peel directed the measure implementation help desk team for the CMS Physician Quality Reporting System (PQRS) and Electronic Prescribing program.
+Dr. Peel directed the measure implementation help desk team for the CMS Physician Quality Reporting System (PQRS) and Electronic Prescribing programs.
 She has extensive experience with development of educational products related to quality measures, including presentations, frequently asked questions, fact sheets, and guidance documents.
-She regularly reviews recipient progress reports and measure development products, providing recommendations regarding best practices for both measure development and project success.
 She has led clinical analytics teams supporting CMS on physician quality measures since the inception of the national physician-based quality measures program in 2007.
-She led the teams that maintained over 300 measure specifications for the national program, creating multiple versions of measure specifications, implementation, and other educational materials specific to understanding the measures, the program, and multiple data submission methods.
-Dr. Peel has participated on expert panels with CMS and the National Quality Forum (NQF) to improve measure development.
-Her experience includes supporting information-gathering activities; providing clinical subject matter expertise through implementation of quality measures; facilitation of collaborative ad hoc analyses; and drafting responses to support CMS in rulemaking specific to quality measures and program rules.
 Her 15 years of clinical experience began as an owner and chiropractic physician.
 She developed quality assurance/control programs for clinicians in radiology and radiation safety and oversaw operations for internal medicine, physical therapy, mental health, and chiropractic services.
-Dr. Peel received a Doctor of Chiropractic degree from Palmer College of Chiropractic, where she also completed a radiology residence.
-She holds Master’s degrees in Public Health and Healthcare Administration from Des Moines (Iowa) University and is certified as a Project Management Professional and as an Administrator in Physician Practice Management.
+Dr. Peel received a Doctor of Chiropractic degree from Palmer College of Chiropractic, where she also completed a radiology residency.
+She holds Master’s degrees in Public Health and Healthcare Administration from Des Moines (Iowa) University and is certified as a Project Management Professional.
+She served two governor-appointed terms on the Radiation Advisory Council to the Ohio Board of Health, focusing on providing expert input on radiation quality and safety rules.

 Dr. Pleasant has served as a researcher on the Impact Assessment of CMS Quality and Efficiency Measures contract for the past three years.
 Currently as Associate Director, she leads the CMS Quality Measure Development Plan (MDP) project.
 In her previous role, she outlined, co-authored, and supported federal clearance of the MDP Annual Report, synthesizing information gathered from federal rules, measure stewards, and collaborations with CMS project and measure leads.
 In support of the CMS Quality Measure Index (QMI) Project, she led the development of testing plans, testing summaries, and a draft methodology report.
 Dr. Pleasant has conducted literature reviews and environmental scans to support clinical quality measure development and assessment for both the MDP and QMI projects.
 She also informed the development of qualitative interview questions to engage and learn from Medicare and Medicaid beneficiaries about their recent healthcare experiences.
 In her previous research focused on vulnerable populations (including older adults with dementia, residents of nursing homes, and persons taking antipsychotic medications), Dr. Pleasant led the study design, data collection, analysis, and application for IRB approval.
 She conducted and published multiple studies, including a systematic review and assessment of dementia caregiver training and a qualitative study using content theme analysis methodology.
 Dr. Pleasant holds a doctorate in Aging Studies and a Master of Arts degree in Gerontology from the University of South Florida.
 She also has a Bachelor of Arts in Psychology and Religion from Florida State University.